nwheels-io/NWheels/README.md

 # Demo

-NWheels is already capable of bootstrapping a microservice which has some business logic and exposes a simple web app.
+NWheels is already capable of bootstrapping a microservice which has business logic and exposes a simple web app, as shown in the figure below.

 ![Demo data flow](Docs/Images/demo-1st-happy-path.png)

-Imagine a very simple application:
-- A single page web app, which lets user enter her name, and submit it with a button.
-- A microservice, which handles the submission.
-The microservice exposes RESTful API invoked by the web app button.
-- Business logic (_transaction script_), which receives user's name, and responds with a greeting text.
-The greeting text is then displayed in the web app.

-NWheels-based implementation is below 50 lines of C# code, all layers included.

-_Note that web client implementation is a mockup prototype -- the real web client stack has yet to be developed._
+Currently, microservice includes mockup assets for the single-page web app.
+Planned are pluggable SPA themes and code generation of web app assets on top of the theme.

-## Source code explained
+## Implementation

 #### Program.cs - microservice entry point
 ```csharp
 public static int Main(string[] args)
 {